 FAQs about unsecured credit cards for bad credit

-Whether you will qualify for a credit card with bad credit depends on your credit along with your financial history.
+There are no credit cards that can guarantee you’ll be approved.
+Whether you’ll qualify for a credit card with bad credit depends on your credit along with your financial history.
 You may have an easier time qualifying for a card that is targeted toward applicants with bad credit.
+You can also look into prequalifying for credit cards to get a better idea of your odds of approval and the terms you may get.
+But keep in mind that even getting prequalified doesn’t guarantee you’ll be approved if you submit a formal application.

 An unsecured credit card can impact your credit score if the lender reports payments to the credit bureaus.
 If your card does report to the credit bureaus, you need to have healthy habits — like making payments on time and keeping your credit utilization low — in order to build your credit.